 2012-13: Hartzell attended the Flyers’ prospect camp in the summer before returning to Quinnipiac for his senior season.
 Appearing in 42 of 43 games for the Bobcats, he was named ECAC Hockey’s Player of the Year and received the Ken Dryden award as the league’s top goalie.
 Hartzell finished 30-7-5 with 5 shutouts and had a 1.57 goals against and .933 save percentage.
 Quinnipiac finished first in ECAC Hockey in the regular season and, after an upset loss to Brown in the conference semifinals, defeated Yale, 3-0, in the league’s third place game.
 The Bobcats swept Canisius and Union in the NCAA East Regional to reach the Frozen Four.
 After defeating St. Cloud State, 4-1, Quinnipiac lost to Yale, 4-0 in the championship game.
 Hartzell was signed to an entry-level contract by Pittsburgh in April and in July of 2013 received a two-year contract with the Penguins.

 Hartzell is a technically sound goaltender with a terrific glove.
 His large frame allows him to effectively economize his movements.
 Hartzell possesses very good reflexes, although he’s not overly quick in his lateral movements.
-His vastly improved ability to control rebounds and second and third chances have made him a more confident, consistent goaltender.
-That, in turn, has also made him a stabilizing presence on Quinnipiac’s back end.
+He has the ability to control rebounds and second and third chances and is a confident, consistent goaltender.
 He has the ability to win games for his team and has shown that he can make the necessary saves at crucial times.
-Another aspect of Hartzell’s development that has contributed to his success is his approach to playing his position.
-He’s more methodical and has shown greater attention to detail.
+Hartzell is methodical and shows attention to detail.
 He is outstanding in his play down low and he covers his angles quite well.
 His reads and ability to track plays are also very good.